robertzak/goodreads-parser/README.md

 I created [BookEnricher](src/main/java/noorg/bookparsing/enrich/BookEnricher.java) interface, with an [AbstractBookEnricher](src/main/java/noorg/bookparsing/enrich/AbstractBookEnricher.java) for any shared functionality.
 I've created the following implementations:

+- [BacklogBookEnricher](src/main/java/noorg/bookparsing/enrich/BacklogBookEnricher.java) - Tracks which books you previously owned but hadn't read yet.
+- [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) - Sets the author's [gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) based on the shelves a book is on.
+- [GenreEnricher](src/main/java/noorg/bookparsing/enrich/GenreEnricher.java) - Sets the [genre](src/main/java/noorg/bookparsing/domain/types/BookGenre.java) of a book based on the shelves a book is on.
 - [GraphicNovelEnricher](src/main/java/noorg/bookparsing/enrich/GraphicNovelEnricher.java) - Sets the [Format](src/main/java/noorg/bookparsing/domain/types/BookFormat.java) to Graphic Novel based on the shelves a book is on.
-- [ContributorGenderEnricher](src/main/java/noorg/bookparsing/enrich/ContributorGenderEnricher.java) - Sets the author's [Gender](src/main/java/noorg/bookparsing/domain/types/ContributorGender.java) based on the shelves a book is on.
+- [ReadHistoryEnricher](src/main/java/noorg/bookparsing/enrich/ReadHistoryEnricher.java) - Sets the years a book was read based on the shelves a book is on.

 ### Shelving Books for Enrichment